launchdarkly/launchpad-ui/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for Launchpad.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+When reporting a bug, help maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

-#### Submitting A Bug Report

 - Determine which package the issue should be reported in.
 - Perform a cursory search in our [bug issues](https://github.com/launchdarkly/launchpad-ui/issues?q=label%3Abug+) to see if the problem has already been reported.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.